Criteria for considering studies for this review

-It is not necessary to explain why randomized trials are eligible (if that is the case), although it may be important to explain why other types of study meet the eligibility criteria of the review.
+It is not necessary to explain why randomized trials are eligible (if that is the case), although it may be important to explain the eligibility or non-eligibility of other types of study.

 MECIR conduct standard 9: Define in advance the eligibility criteria for study designs in a clear and unambiguous way, with a focus on features of a study's design rather than design labels.

 MECIR conduct standard 11: Justify the choice of eligible study designs.

 |PR10||Eligibility criteria for types of study: study reports||Mandatory|

 |If studies will be excluded on the basis of publication status or language of publication, explain and justify this.||

 Studies should be included irrespective of their publication status and language of publication, unless exclusion is explicitly justified.

 MECIR conduct standard 12: Include studies irrespective of their publication status, unless exclusion is explicitly justified.